Chart Color Schemes

 The level of residential development activity in Richardson is very low in comparison to the average area assessed nationally by AreaSearch

-Richardson has averaged approximately four new dwelling approvals annually over the past five financial years, totaling 21 homes.
-As of FY-26, no approvals have been recorded yet.
-Despite population decline during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Richardson has averaged approximately 4 new dwelling approvals annually over the past five financial years, totalling 21 homes.
+As of FY-26, 0 approvals have been recorded so far.
+During this period, population has fallen, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+New properties are constructed at an average value of $195,000, below the regional average, suggesting more affordable housing options for buyers.

 Frequently Asked Questions - Development